nicolay-r/blog/_posts/2022-10-12-setup-gpu-availablity-for-jaxlib.md

 The computational effectivenes is very crusial considering a large models and ability to train them.
 Besides the `CPU` and one of the most common option for calculations, recent advances finds a significant application of `GPU` and `TPUs` mostly because of a potentially greater performance vs. the central processing unit.
-Obvioulsy, such features would be available without a special software support, networks compilation towards the targeted device and platform.
+Obvioulsy, such features won't be available without a special software support, required for networks compilation towards the targeted processing unit.

 <!--more-->